kubeflow/website/content/docs/guides/gcp-e2e.md

 ## Prepare and run your training application

-TODO(sarahmaddox): Fix this up when I know what the sample project and the Python program look like.

 When you downloaded the project files at the start of the tutorial, you downloaded the code for your TensorFlow application.
-The `kubeflow-e2e/tensorflow-model` directory contains:
+The `kubeflow-introduction/tensorflow-model` directory contains:

 * A Python file, `model.py`, containing TensorFlow code.
 * A Dockerfile to build the application into a container image.

-`model.py` does the following:
+The Python program, `model.py`, does the following:

 * Defines a simple feed-forward neural network with two hidden layers.
 * Defines tensor operations to train and evaluate the model’s weights.